2016 National Planning Excellence Award: Urban Design

 The 606 serves as a community connector for the Bucktown, Wicker Park, Logan Square, and Humboldt Park neighborhoods of Chicago.
 It is the longest elevated rails-trails conversion in the country, almost twice the length of New York's High Line.

-Creation of The 606 was a long-term collaborative process that started when neighbors formed the Friends of the Bloomingdale Trail (FBT).
-They reached out to nonprofit land conservation agency The Trust for Public Land which became lead private partner and helped bring a coalition of city and civic organizations together to move the project forward and assisted with land acquisition, planning, construction, and fundraising leadership.
+The creation of The 606 was a long-term collaborative process that started when neighbors formed the Friends of the Bloomingdale Trail (FBT).
+They reached out to nonprofit land conservation agency The Trust for Public Land which became the lead private partner and helped bring a coalition of city and civic organizations together to move the project forward and assisted with land acquisition, planning, construction, and fundraising leadership.
 To complete the park, it took strong leadership from the City of Chicago and Chicago Park District, as well as support and input from dozens of community and grassroots partners and organizations.

 The 606 fulfills recommendations from no fewer than five plans produced by the City of Chicago, Chicago Park District, Local Initiatives Support Coalition, and FBT.